edbrad/pyACCESS/README.md

 ~~~~

 ## Create first App within the Project
-Create the first (main) Application under the parent Project
+Create the first (main) Application under the parent Project.

 ~~~~
 (venv) C:\py\pyACCESS\pyACCESS>python manage.py startapp www
 ~~~~

 ## Register the new App with Django
-Update the Django Project's *settings.py* file to register the new App (www)
+Update the Django Project's *settings.py* file to register the new App (www).

 ~~~~
 # Application definition